joshuastephenson/tom_python_structured_data_classes/README.md

 - **Attrs**: "the Python package that will bring back the joy of writing classes by relieving you from the drudgery of implementing object protocols (aka dunder methods)"; powerful but not especially intuitive or pretty
 - **Dataclasses**: a friendlier version of attrs with some of the functionality removed, most notably validators including type checkers, converters and slots
 - **DataclassesJSON**: an add-on to dataclasses which uses marshmellow to add json based functionality including type validation and conversion
-- **Pydantic Models**: part of the Pydantic package which "enforces type hints at runtime, and provides user friendly errors when data is invalid"
+- **Pydantic Dataclasses**: part of the Pydantic package which "enforces type hints at runtime, and provides user friendly errors when data is invalid"

 -----------------------------------